alexanderlarsen/Saneject/README.md

 You can also restore the behavior more granularly by using individual static methods from `SanejectInspector` (explained below).

----

-### Saneject Inspector API
+### Saneject inspector API

 `SanejectInspector` contains the full inspector rendering system used by Saneject.
-It draws read-only fields interface fields, collections, and nested objects with correct ordering and visibility.
+It draws injected fields as read-only, interface fields, collections, and nested objects with correct ordering and visibility.

 You can use the full system: